 - Establish parentage/paternity – If you are a mother seeking child support and you were not married to your child’s father at the time of birth, then paternity of the child must be established before child support may be sought.

 - If you are separating or divorcing, you may file papers with the court requesting child support as part of your pending case.
 You may also file a separate child support case if you choose to do so.
 It is strongly recommended that you work with a Norridge child support lawyer.

 - Contact the Illinois Department of Healthcare and Family Services – Division of Child Support Services, which can pursue a child support order on your behalf.
 The Division of Child Support Services can also be helpful in enforcing an existing child support order.

 In Illinois, a child support award is determined by using the income shares model.
 This model considers both parents’ income in making a child support determination.
 Essentially, the model considers the amount of support that the child would have received had the parents stayed together, and then makes an assumption that the custodial parent is already paying their portion of this and asks the noncustodial parent to make up the difference.
 For example, say that parents make a combined gross income of $4,100, with the noncustodial parent contributing $2,500, or nearly 61 percent of that.
 The guidelines hold that a child with parents who make a combined income of $4,100 is entitled to nearly $850 in monthly child support payment; the noncustodial parent would be asked to pay 61 percent of that amount, or about $518.
 Of course, this amount may be adjusted if parents share custody, if the child has special needs, or if other special circumstances apply.

 Our Norridge Child Support Lawyers Can Help

-At the law off of M. Scott Gordon & Associates, our experienced Norridge child support lawyers are here to answer your questions and provide you with the guidance you need.
+At the law off of Gordon & Perlut, LLC, our experienced Norridge child support lawyers are here to answer your questions and provide you with the guidance you need.
 Call us today to initiate a child support case, learn more about your right to child support, or amend an existing support order.